huyinghuan/grunt-file2head/README.md

          "src": ["test/js/lib/*.js"],
-         "dist": "test/index.html", //if it is undefine or false will use options.dist "tag":"head", //if it is undefine or false will use options.tag "root": "http://localhost:3000", //if it is undefine or false will use options.root "delDir": false, //if it is undefine or false will use options.delDir },
+         "dist": "test/index.html", //if it is undefine or false will use options.dist "tag":"head", //if it is undefine or false will use options.tag "uri": "http://localhost:3000", //if it is undefine or false will use options.root "replaceDirWithBlank": false, //if it is undefine or false will use options.replaceDirWithBlank },
       /*
       *task